CristianJaquezQA/qa-python-framework/README.md

-# 🐍 QA Python Mini Framework
+# 🐍 QA Python Framework

 This project is a **QA mini-framework in Python** designed to demonstrate how to integrate **API, UI, and ETL processes** within the same ecosystem.
 It’s an ideal starting point for learning and showcasing skills in **test automation** and **data pipelines**.